QuentinRa/blog.quentinra.dev/maths/numerical-analysis/direct/cholesky.md

 [Go back](../index.md)

 This is also called Cholesky decomposition.
+We are transforming our matrix A into two triangular matrices, L and L transpose.
+We are using them instead of solving the system with A.

 <hr class="sl">